 Imagine for a moment trying to keep up with the daily tasks of the workplace whilst also investing in your personal development.
-You’ve set time aside to improve your time management skills using your company’s learning platform.
+You’ve set time aside to improve your time management skills using your company’s Learning Management System (LMS).
 It takes you nearly 10 minutes to figure out how to log in and access the system.
 Next, it takes you several minutes to find anything related to time management.
 Now you can’t seem to open the relevant content.
 Your excitement wavers and you give up.

 This situation is all too common with nearly half of L&D professionals reporting that their organisation’s learning platform is difficult-to-use causing users to quickly lose interest, switch off and many learning initiatives to fail.
 (1) An easy-to-use learning solution is a critical success factor to an effective roll-out and high employee usage.

 After interviewing 300 L&D professionals, we discovered that 95% say ease-of-use is the most important factor to ensure organisation-wide adoption of a new learning tool yet so many platforms are difficult-to-use.
 (1)

 Here are 8 areas to review when assessing the ease-of-use of your eLearning offering.